kennetham/kennetham/README.md

     speaker: "Microsoft MVP",
     mentor: "GenerationSG"
   },
-  challenge: "I am building an application on rust."
+  challenge: "I am doing the #100DaysOfRust to build a client-server application on rust."
 };
 ```